UX Research Case Study

 Quick Findings

-• 1 participant found conflicting info on registration fees
+• 20% of participants found conflicting info on registration fees

-• 1 participant was confused because of too much text
+• 20% of participants were confused because of too much text

-• 3 participants struggled to read the text
+• 60% of participants struggled to read the text

-• 3 participants did not know what Go club was
+• 60% of participants did not know what Go club was

-• 4 participants struggled to find the textbook
+• 80% of participants struggled to find the textbook

 Issues